Codixis/DO-Symfony-Lemp/README.md

-Codixis standard LEMP setup with Digital Ocean Lemp stack
+Codixis standard Symfony LEMP setup
 ========
 Only for the `Digital Ocean` Lemp stack